EdAlegrid/csharp-ipc-application-demo/README.md

 ```js
 $ node client.js
 ```
-The client should receive a *json* data with the random value as shown below.
+The client should receive a *json* data with a random value as shown below.

 *rcvd json data: { type: 'random', source: 'C#-server', value: 1605906241 }*